Livelihood Manager (LM)

-Livelihood Manager reports to PM who provides general guidance on the overall performance.
-He/she will also be provided with inputs from Income generation specialist and Agriculture specialist stationed in Korea.
-Livelihood Manager will be in charge of the operation of income generation activities of the Project under the supervision of PM.
-He/she will lead the income generation team by providing visions, guidance and supervision to agriculturalist, other supporting staffs and implementing partners.
+The Livelihood Manager reports to FM who provides general guidance on the overall performance.
+He/she will also be provided with inputs from Income generation specialist and an Agriculture specialist stationed in Korea.
+The Livelihood Manager will be in charge of the operation of income generation activities of the Project under the supervision of the FM.
+He/she will lead the income generation team by providing visions, guidance and supervision to agriculturalist, other supporting staff and implementing partners.

-He/she will be responsible for the project design, day-to-day operations of the project and monitoring project progress and implementation as well as budget management and coordination for the operation.
+He/she will be responsible for the project design, day-to-day operations of the project and monitoring project progress and implementation, as well as budget management and coordination for the operation.
 Frequent visits to project sites may be required.
-He/she may expect to work under complex and challenging environment within limited resources.
+He/she may expect to work under complex and challenging environment with limited resources.

 1. Program design, management and monitoring

-- Effectively contribute to the preparation of the Project activity plans, especially on livelihoods component including the formulation of the livelihoods-based projects documents
+- Effectively contribute to the preparation of the Project activity plans, especially on the livelihood’s component including, the formulation of the livelihoods-based projects documents.

-- Undertake research (desk and field) to identify livelihood innovations, organize piloting of new innovative ideas and document and disseminate the best practices on sustainable livelihoods
+- Undertake research (desk and field) to identify livelihood innovations, organize the piloting of new innovative ideas and document and disseminate the best practices on sustainable livelihoods.

 - Lead and/or support field -based livelihood team of (an) implementing partner(s) in the planning (work plan and budget), implementation, monitoring and evaluation of all the activities related to sustainable livelihoods development, especially for promoting employment and income through increasing agricultural productivity, market access and small and medium enterprise development.